Muzietto/TryJoinads/README.md

 TryJoinads - WORK IN PROGRESS
 =============================

-Experiments with computation expressions in F#.
+Experiments with computation expressions in F#/OCaml.

 The scripts in this repository may be loaded and executed on the tryjoinads.org site.